KnBrckr/picasa-album-uploader/readme.txt

 1. At upload, optionally create a new post using the WP shortcode [gallery] to publish the newly uploaded files.
 1. Internationalization
 1. Refine default display of images to be uploaded.
+1. Improve default formatting in Picasa Mini-browser

 == Installation ==

 1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
 1. Activate the plugin through the Admin -> Plugins Screen
 1. Configure the plugin through the Admin -> Settings -> Media Screen.
+1. Generate the Picasa Button Download File
-1. Use the "Install Image Upload Button in Picasa Desktop" Link in the Admin Settings -> Media to import the button into Picasa
+1. Use the "Install Image Upload Button in Picasa Desktop" Link in the Admin Settings -> Media to import the generated button into Picasa
 1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the upload confirmation dialog displayed by Picasa.
 1. Begin uploading photos from Picasa to your blog.

 To display the button load link in a post or page, simply insert the shortcode `[picasa_album_uploader_button]` at the desired location.